My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

 The interior of one of the Royal tombs carved out of solid rock.

-The proposed route from Trento, Italy to Iraklion, Crete.
-The weather deteriorated over the boot of Italy as I progressed further south.
-I had to fight for improved vectors multiple times as ATC kept directing me in to cumulonimbus weather.
-I will assume they did not have radar as position reports were required every 10 minutes.
+My route from Trento, Italy to Iraklion, Crete.
+The weather quickly deteriorated over the boot of Italy as I progressed further south towards Greece.
+I fought for improved vectors multiple times as ATC kept directing me in to cumulonimbus weather.
+Position reports were annoyingly required every 10 minutes as there was no radar coverage off-shore.

 Oil Change and Electrical repairs in Trento, Italy